 Manhattan Beach, Hermosa Beach and Redondo Beach

 Neighbors Manhattan Beach, Hermosa Beach and Redondo Beach are the quintessential southern California beach spots.
-These shores are packed with beach bums enjoying the sun, whether they're playing volleyball, paddleboarding or surfing in the Pacific, or just soaking up rays.
+These shores are packed with beach bums enjoying the sun, whether they're playing volleyball, paddleboarding or surfing in the Pacific, or just soaking up some rays.
 A pedestrian-only pathway connects the three beaches, so walkers, joggers, rollerbladers and bikers often populate that stretch.
 Plus, eateries abound just a few blocks off the sand.

-The main tourist points in L.A. remain relatively safe, but a bit of caution can go a long way in this huge and sometimes dangerous city.
-Neighborhoods on the outskirts of downtown, south central L.A. and even parts of the city center (like Skid Row) can be seedy as criminals tend to frequent these areas.
+The main tourist points in LA remain relatively safe, but a bit of caution can go a long way in this huge and sometimes dangerous city.
+Neighborhoods on the outskirts of downtown, south central LA and even parts of the city center (like Skid Row) can be seedy as criminals tend to frequent these areas.
 Pickpocketing and petty theft are common, so be sure to safeguard all belongings; credit cards are accepted almost anywhere, so there's no need to carry around large amounts of cash.
 Homelessness also remains a problem, but it generally poses little risk to your safety.
 For more information on crime statistics within specific neighborhoods, visit the Los Angeles Times' detailed analysis online.

-Also, you should avoid people who approach you on the street saying they're from a production studio or scouting agency.
+Additionally, avoid people who approach you on the street saying they're from a production studio or scouting agency.
 If someone does approach you, ask for his or her business card and check credentials before pursuing anything.
 Casting call scams have increased over the years, with scammers imploring people to fill out applications for shows that don't exist with the intent to steal personal information for identity theft.